jberkel/sms-backup-plus/README.md

 uninstalled SMS Backup and this initial backup won't ever be backed up to Gmail.

+👉 1.5.11 only: Before the backup starts you will have to grant "send and view" permissions for SMS.

 ### Restoring

 If you wish to restore messages back to your phone tap "Restore".
 By default all messages stored on Gmail will be restored (this can be changed in "Advanced Settings").

+👉 1.5.11: Default changed to 500 messages.

 You can safely restore to a phone which has already message stored on it, SMS Backup+ will skip the restore of already existing messages.

+Before the restore can begin you will need to confirm the change of the default SMS app.
+This step is required to get further permissions to write messages.

 ### <a name="call-log-support">Call log support</a>